YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def subscript_next(self, reset: bool = False) -> bytes

-Matching `Python subscript_next()`_, :code:`Key.subscript_next()` wraps :ref:`ydb-subscript-next-s-st-fn` to facilitate breadth-first traversal of the local or global variable sub-tree at the subscript level represented by the given :code:`Key` object.
+Matching `Python subscript_next()`_, :code:`Key.subscript_next()` wraps :ref:`ydb-subscript-next-s-st-fn` to facilitate traversal of the local or global variable sub-tree at the subscript level represented by the given :code:`Key` object.
 A node or subtree does not have to exist at the specified key.
 The :code:`reset` parameter may be used to instruct :code:`Key.subscript_next()` to begin traversal at the first subscript at the current subscript level, even if :code:`Key.subscript_next()` has already traversed over it.

 - If :code:`reset` is omitted, it is set to :code:`False` by default.
 - At the level of the last subscript, if there is a next subscript with a node and/or a subtree that subscript will be returned as a :code:`bytes` object.